charlescoverdale/casualdabbler2e/README.md

 ## **Limitations**

--   All bugs and mistakes remain my own.
+All bugs and mistakes remain my own.
 Please open up an issue on github or email me (charlesfcoverdale\@gmail.com) with issues.

 ## **How to cite this text**

--   All code is open source and free to use.
-Feel free to use, adapt, and build upon any of the code or ideas.

--   You are welcome to cite the text as:\
 *Coverdale, C 2025, 'R Cookbook for the Casual Dabbler (2nd edition)', Melbourne, Australia*